vignesh321-vicky/terraform-excercise/README.md

 2. Initialize Terraform:
    `terraform init`

-3. Validate the Terraform configuration:
-   `terraform validate`

-4. Apply the Terraform plan:
+3. Apply the Terraform plan:
    `terraform plan`

-6.Apply the changes:
+4.Apply the changes:
-  `terraform -auto-approve`
+  `terraform apply -auto-approve`

 5. To retrieve and display the public IP address ,you can define an output variable in your outputs.tf file

 6. Access the web server by navigating to `http://<public_ip>` in a browser.

-### Assumptions and Prerequisites
+### Assumptions
 - The instance type used is `t2.micro`, which is covered under AWS Free Tier.
 - The default VPC and public subnet are used.
+- The Terraform configuration uses dynamic blocks to create both the ingress and egress rules in the security group.
+This approach allows for more flexible and maintainable
-- Security groups allow HTTP (port 80) and SSH (port 22) traffic.
+  code when specifying rules for HTTP (port 80) and SSH (port 22) traffic.

-### Web Server Setup
-- The EC2 instance deploys a basic web server that serves an `index.html` page displaying `Hello, World!`.
 - The necessary packages are installed using a user data script.
+- A data block is used to filter and select the appropriate Amazon Machine Image (AMI) for launching the EC2 instance.
+This ensures that the latest or most suitable AMI is used based on predefined filters.
+- GitHub Actions is integrated into the repository to validate the Terraform code.
+This automated workflow runs checks to ensure that the code is syntactically correct and follows best practices before deployment.

 ### Cleanup
-To destroy the infrastructure, run: terraform destroy -auto-approve
+To destroy the infrastructure, run:
+`terraform destroy -auto-approve`